peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

   - `amd-smi monitor` provides APU temperature and clock fallbacks when standard dGPU sensors report N/A.
   - On APU systems, the `--pcie`, `--ecc-blocks`, `--voltage-curve`, `--overdrive`, `--xgmi-err`, and `--energy` sections are not applicable and are omitted.

-- `--partition` flag to `amd-smi metric` for partition-scoped metrics.
+- Added the `--partition` flag to `amd-smi metric` for partition-scoped metrics.
   - The `-X`/`--partition` flag switches the temperature, clock, and usage categories to partition-level data sources; throttle metrics are already partition-aware.
   - Reuses the existing temperature/clock/usage section schema and adds partition-only AID/XCP/MID entries within it; socket-only fields with no partition equivalent report `N/A`.
   - When `--partition` is set with `--temperature`: adds MID and per-XCP/XCD temperatures.
   - When `--partition` is set with `--clock`: sources GFX/VCLK/DCLK/SOCCLK from partition metrics and adds per-AID and per-XCP clock entries with their limits.
   - When `--partition` is set with `--usage`: reports per-XCP GFX/JPEG/VCN activity.

-- `--folder` support to `amd-smi ras --afid`.
+- Added `--folder` support to `amd-smi ras --afid`.
   - `amd-smi ras --afid --folder <DIR>` decodes every `*.cper` in a directory and prints a `file_name | list of afids` table (or a JSON array under `--json`).
   - Records with no AFIDs show `-`; files that cannot be parsed show `decode failed`.

 - Wrapped ESMI functions in `amdsmi_go_shim`.
   - Go callers can now access ESMI CPU functionality through the existing `amdsmi_go_shim` interface.

-- GPU partitioning conceptual guide and usage examples.
+- Added a GPU partitioning conceptual guide and usage examples.
   - New guide at `docs/conceptual/partition.md` covering accelerator partition modes (SPX/DPX/TPX/QPX/CPX), memory partition modes (NPS1/NPS2/NPS4/NPS8), API generations, device enumeration after partition, and BDF encoding.
   - New C++ example: `example/amd_smi_partition_example.cc`.
   - New Python example: `example/amd_smi_partition_example.py`.

-- New alias for `amd-smi set -C/--compute-partition` as `amd-smi set --accelerator-partition`.
+- Added an alias for `amd-smi set -C/--compute-partition` as `amd-smi set --accelerator-partition`.
   - Compute and accelerator partitions are fundamentally the same, so users can now use `--accelerator-partition` to set the compute/accelerator partition.

-- Input validation for CPU `set` commands.
+- Added input validation for CPU `set` commands.
   - Out-of-range values are now rejected with a clear error showing the valid range:
     - `--cpu-xgmi-link-width` (0-1)
     - `--cpu-gmi3-link-width` (0-2)